sarzorwyn/tp/docs/DeveloperGuide.md

-3. A user with above average typing speed for regular English text (not code or system admin commands) should be able to accomplish most of the tasks faster using commands using just the keyboard.
+3. A user with above average typing speed for regular English text (not code or system admin commands) should be able to accomplish most of the tasks faster with the use of commands using just the keyboard.

 4. Check in and check out for each visitor should take less than 5 seconds.